 Data Matrix codes pack a tremendous amount of digital information into a postage-stamp-sized footprint.
 Found in seemingly endless commercial and consumer areas, such as warehouses, distribution centers, automotive, and production facilities, their full potential in industrial automation applications is only now being tapped.
 Want to elevate your logistics?
-Read on to learn how to this powerful technology enhances AGV control.
+Read on to learn how this powerful technology enhances the control of autonomous mobile robots (AMR) and automated guided vehicles (AGV).

 PGV and safePGV positioning systems from Pepperl+Fuchs